MicrosoftDocs/azure-stack-docs/AKS-Hybrid/aks-edge-howto-more-configs.md

 ms.custom: template-how-to #Required; leave this attribute/value as-is.
 ---

-# Additional configurations and scripts for AKS Edge Essentials
+# Additional configuration and scripts for AKS Edge Essentials

 This article provides an alternate ways of connecting to Azure Arc which can be applicable with clusters connected via a proxy.